 McIlhenny was careful to trademark the name Tabasco.
 As a result, even if your last name is Tabasco and you produce a sauce containing Tabasco peppers grown in Tabasco, Mexico, you cannot legally use the word “Tabasco” in your product’s name.

-For many decades, Tabasco was the only pepper sauce in widespread commercial production in the U.S.; today, there are more than 1,000 brands.
+For many decades, Tabasco was the only pepper sauce in widespread commercial production in the United States; today, there are well over 1,000 brands.
 Within that range, Tabasco is not especially hot.
-On the Scoville scale of chile hotness (a measurement of the level of capsaicin, the compound that gives peppers their bite), Tabasco sauce rates about 5,000 heat units.
-For comparison, Cayenne scores about 50,000; a Habañero can go as high as 350,000; and police-grade pepper spray is 5,300,000.
-None of this, of course, diminishes Tabasco’s popularity, and even with a Scoville score three orders of magnitude smaller than pepper spray, I am reliably informed that you do not want to get it in your eyes. —Joe Kissell
+On the Scoville scale of chile hotness (a measurement of the level of capsaicin, the compound that gives peppers their bite), the original version of Tabasco sauce tops out at about 5,000 heat units, and even the hottest variety of Tabasco sauce rates only about 8,000.
+For comparison, Cayenne scores about 50,000; a Habañero can go as high as 350,000; and police-grade pepper spray is about 5,000,000.
+None of this, of course, diminishes Tabasco’s popularity, and even with a Scoville score three orders of magnitude smaller than pepper spray, I am reliably informed that you do not want to get it in your eyes.

 Note: This is an updated version of an article that originally appeared on Interesting Thing of the Day on October 18, 2003, and again in a slightly revised form on September 9, 2004.